 Each lesson will have self-serve assignments tied to the course, both coding assignments and multiple choice questions to test your comprehension.
 If you want to get the most value out of this course, you should do the assignment after finishing each lesson.
 The term project will be to create your own fully-fledged cryptocurrency.
 Be sure to save your coding assignments along the way, as they will prove useful for your term project!

-Thanks to Balaji S. Srinivasan, EJ Jung, Akash Khosla, Julian Koh, Daniel Kim, Ashwin Ramachandran, Pramod Viswanathan, and Georgios Konstantopoulos for their feedback on course materials.
+Thanks to Balaji S. Srinivasan, EJ Jung, Akash Khosla, Julian Koh, Daniel Kim, Ashwin Ramachandran, Pramod Viswanath, Georgios Konstantopoulos, and Frank Topbottom for their feedback on course materials.